LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 links directly to the loader library in this way, the Vulkan calls are simple *trampoline* functions that jump to the appropriate dispatch table entry for the object they are given.

+##### Directly Linking to the Loader

+###### Dynamic Linking
+The loader is ordinarily distributed as a dynamic library (.dll on Windows or .so on Linux) which gets installed to the system path for dynamic libraries.
+Linking to the dynamic library is generally the preferred method of linking to the loader, as doing so allows the loader to be updated for bug fixes and improvements.
+Furthermore, the dynamic library is generally installed to Windows systems as part of driver installation and is generally provided on Linux through the system package manager.
+This means that applications can usually expect a copy of the loader to be present on a system.
+If applications want to be completely sure that a loader is present, they can include a loader or runtime installer with their application.

+###### Static Linking
+The loader can also be used as a static library (this is shipped in the Windows SDK as `VKstatic.1.lib`).
+Linking to the static loader means that the user does not need to have a Vulkan runtime installed, and it also guarantees that your application will use a specific version of the loader.
+However, there are several downsides to this approach:

+  - The static library can never be updated without re-linking the application
+  - This opens up the possibility that two included libraries could contain different versions of the loader
+    - This could potentially cause conflicts between the different loader versions

+As a result, it is recommended that users prefer linking to the .dll and .so versions of the loader.

 ##### Indirectly Linking to the Loader